OrchardCMS/OrchardCore/src/docs/guides/run-code-on-startup/index.md

 ```

-Then you have to register your service on the Startup.cs file of the module.
+Then you have to register your service on the "Startup.cs" file of the module.

 First add this `using` statement: